In the beginning, there was no question about saving vs. investing, I couldn’t do either. This was around 2010.

 - 💰 Traditional brokerage account – Your typical investment account that you can open anywhere (TD Ameritrade, Fidelity, Etrade, etc.)

 - 👨🏻⚕️ HSA – Called a health saving account.
-You can invest money like you’d normally do, the growth isn’t taxed, and you can only use the money from this account towards health expenses (doctor visits, medication, surgery, etc.).
+You can invest money as you’d normally do, the growth isn’t taxed, and you can only use the money from this account towards health expenses (doctor visits, medication, surgery, etc.).
 Everyone gets old, so I thought it was smart to plan ahead.

 - 💸 SEP IRA – A great option if you work for yourself, this is my equivalent of a 401k.